rajeshmondal18/DviSukta/README.md

 $ git clone https://github.com/rajeshmondal18/DiSukta
 _____________________________________

 The code starts by reading the real space gridded data and performing a 3D Fourier transform of it.
-Alternatively, it starts by reading the dataalready in Fourier space.
+Alternatively, it starts by reading the data already in Fourier space.

-If your data is in real space, you need to install FFTW-3.x.x with following flags: '--enable-float', '--enable-threads' and '--enable-openmp' to compile this set of codes.
+If your data is in real space, you need to install FFTW-3.x.x with the following flags: '--enable-float', '--enable-threads' and '--enable-openmp' to compile this set of codes.
 Look at the installation instruction http://www.fftw.org/fftw3_doc/Installation-on-Unix.html#Installation-on-Unix
 _____________________________________

 Use the makefile for compilation in the following manner: